Skip to Main Content

 Guidance and Materials for Postgraduate Taught and students part of the Graduate School

-Conducting research at a University level involves being able to find reliable resources and be able to evaluate them.
+Conducting research at Postgraduate level involves being able to find reliable resources and evaluate them.

-This page takes you through some of the steps you should consider when finding sources in science based subjects and it is aimed at Postgraduates.
+This page takes you through some of the steps you should consider when finding resources in science based subjects.

-Aside from using UR Library Search to search for books and articles using keywords.
-You could also:
+In addition to using UR Library Search to search for books and articles using keywords, other options include:

-• Use your module reading lists to see which authors and journals your tutors are recommending you use.
+• Using your module reading lists to see which authors and journals your tutors are recommending you use.

-• Explore the databases listed on your subject resources page - read the description of the content covered in each database to decide if the collection is relevant to your research area.
+• Exploring the databases listed on your subject resources page.
+Read the description of each database to decide if the collection is relevant to your research area.

-• Use the eJournals Finder tab on the Library home page to find journal titles relevant to your subject area.
+• Using the eJournals Finder to locate journal titles in your subject area.

-• If you have found a good article for a topic take a look at their references and see what they have referred to, also known as citation chasing.
+• If you find a useful article for a topic, take a look at the article references to find more relevant papers (known as citation chasing).
 You can also use an article to find more recent resources.

 Activity:

 Run a search on clinical nutrition in the eJournals Finder tab on the Library home page.
 How many relevant journal titles are listed?
-Try this with your topic area too.
+Try this with your own topic area.

 What is Citation Chasing?